 Vail Resorts (MTN)

-Just fitting in under the $10-billion ceiling for mid-cap stocks, Vail Resorts (NYSE:MTN) is up over 11% year-to-date.
+Just fitting in under the $10-billion ceiling for mid-cap stocks, Vail Resorts (NYSE:MTN) is up over 20% over the last year.
 The operator of ski resorts in the U.S. and Canada has an exemplary performance over the past 15 years — it’s delivered an annualized total return of almost 20% to its shareholders.

 It seems people can’t get enough skiing.
 And Vail can’t make enough acquisitions.